 To go to Pattaya you can either take the bus or the train, although it’s cheaper (maybe even faster) to take the bus.
-If you’ve decided to take the bus, you have to go to Ekamai Bus Terminal.
-To go to the Ekamai Bus Terminal, you can take the taxi or ride the sky train (BTS) and get off at Ekamai station and go out Exit 2.
-Ticket to Pattaya costs between 100-150 baht and you don’t have to pre-book it or anything.
-Just go to the counter and make the purchase.
-It takes about two hours for the bus to reach Pattaya Bus Terminal to which you can then choose to take the motorcycle or song-taew (a modified open-air pick-up truck) to your destination.
-If you book a one day tour, you might not be able to experience everything so we’ve put together a list of key attractions and things to do in Bangkok and nearby for your convenience:
+The bus to Pattaya will be at Ekamai Bus Terminal.
+To get to the Bus Terminal, you can take the taxi or ride the sky train (BTS) and get off at Ekamai station and go out Exit 2.
+Ticket to Pattaya costs between 100-150 baht and you can purchase the ticket at the counter without having to pre-book it.
+It takes approximately two hours for the bus to reach Pattaya Bus Terminal to which you can then choose to take the motorcycle or song-taew (a modified open-air pick-up truck) to your destination.
+If you book a one day tour, you might not be able to experience everything so we’ve put together a list of key attractions and things to do in Bangkok and nearby cities for your convenience.

 In Thai, the word ‘sai’ means ‘sand’, and the word ‘kaew’ means ‘glass’.
 Roughly translated Sai Kaew Beach means ‘beach with clear glassy sand’.
 It’s a perfect name because this beach is very clean and has crystal clear aquamarine water.
 Sai Kaew Beach is about 30 km. south of Pattaya and is located in the Naval Base territory.
 You could do various beach activities at Sai Kaew but be warned that this beach can get very crowded especially on the weekends.
 Also, if you’re a foreigner, be sure to have your passport (or some form of ID) to show at the entrance.
 Entrance fee for foreigner is 100 baht and Thai is 50 baht.

 This is an onstage Korean comedy show that revolves around a kitchen theme.
 Children and adults will enjoy the hilarious non-verbal performance that includes acrobatic stunts, magic tricks, and pantomime.
 The show is located at RCA Plaza in Bangkok and you can get there by taking the subway (MRT) and get off at either Petchaburi or Rama 9 station.
 From there you could choose to hop on the motorcycle or grab a taxi to go to RCA Plaza.
-It should take about ten minutes to reach there, depending on traffic of course.
+It should take about ten minutes to reach there, depending on the traffic of course.

 If you’re in the Siam area of Bangkok, there is no doubt that there are many places to visit.
 If you get off the sky train (BTS) at Siam station, there are at least eight major shopping malls within walking distance.
-Central World, Platinum Fashion Mall, Big C at Rajdamri, Pantip, Siam Discovery, Siam Center, Siam Square One, and Siam Paragon.
+Central World, Platinum Fashion Mall, Big C Rajdamri, Pantip, Siam Discovery, Siam Center, Siam Square One, and Siam Paragon.
 Platinum Fashion Mall sells inexpensive clothes while Big C is a big hypermarket that is great for finding snacks and other household necessity.
 After you’ve finished with your shopping don’t forget to stop by Madame Tussauds wax museum on the 6th floor of Siam Discovery.
 You’ll have fun taking pictures with celebrity-look-a-like figures.

 The Chao Phraya River is an important river that flows through Bangkok.
-In the Thai language, ‘chao phraya’ means ‘kings’.
+In Thai language, ‘chao phraya’ means ‘kings’.
 So Chao Phraya River is the ‘river of the kings’.
 You can choose to explore the city by boat and get to see the famous Emerald Buddha and Temple of Dawn which are located along the river.
 Bangkok boat tours are especially popular with romantics and people who dislike traffic jams and sitting for hours on a tour bus.
 Among the most popular boat-related activities in the ‘city of angels’ are Bangkok dinner cruises and boat trips to Ayutthaya, the ancient capital of Thailand.